Kinship, Descent, Marriage and Gender:

 poor man shames himself."

-- In tribal-traditional society, a "rich person" is often defined in terms of social
+- In Indigenous society, a "rich person" is often defined in terms of social

 integration and ethic of sharing -- the greater number of linkages with others and the giving